Skip to content

 Can I build a basement foundation anywhere?

 The short answer is probably.
-To build a basement in areas with high water tables, poor soil conditions, or on downward slopes, the foundation must include adequate drainage systems and waterproof membranes.
+The foundation must include adequate drainage systems and waterproof membranes to build a basement in areas with high water tables, poor soil conditions, or on downward slopes.

 What are the different types of basements?

-• Precast Panel Basements: Concrete panels are manufactured off site then placed with a crane. lifted by crane and put into place.
-The main benefit of this type of wall over a poured concrete wall is the reduced labor and time it takes to put in place.
+• Precast Panel Basements: Concrete panels are manufactured off-site, lifted by a crane, and installed.
+The main benefit of this type of wall over a poured concrete wall is the reduced labor and time it takes to install.
 Most precast panel foundations can be put up in about a sixth of the time needed for poured concrete.

-• Poured Concrete Wall Basements: This is the most common type of basement foundation.
-These foundations are dug at a minimum depth of 8 feet.
-Concrete is poured into sealed footings.
-Note this would slow your house kit building project, due to the time needed for curing.
+• Poured Concrete Wall Basements: The most common type of basement foundation.
+These foundations are dug to a minimum depth of 8 feet, and concrete is poured into sealed footings.
+Note that this would slow your house kit building project due to the time needed for curing.

 Benefits of a Poured Concrete Basement